Promotion of Standard Chinese: Promotional slogans

 Various slogans to promote Putonghua are frequently developed across mainland China, with periodic calls for public submissions.
 However, slogans such as "Don't speak dialects, don't use profanity, be a qualified citizen" have sparked concerns.
 These slogans can lead the younger generation to develop a biased view, equating the use of Putonghua with being "qualified" or "progressive," which undermines the recognition and cultural value of local dialects and mother tongues.
 The impact of such perceptions is notably more pronounced in regions using Beijing Mandarin and Jin dialects compared to southern areas.

 Accent discrimination

 Non-Han Chinese accents

 Since 2016, the Zhuang accent in Putonghua has been widely mocked, ridiculed, and sensationalized by speakers of standard Putonghua.
 This phenomenon gained significant attention after a particular segment of a Zhuang-language monologue about heartbreak went viral.
 The phrase "蓝瘦，香菇" (lán shòu, xiāng gū) was used as a humorous misinterpretation of the phrase "难受想哭" (nán shòu xiǎng kū), meaning "I feel bad and want to cry."
-The phrase, when written phonetically in Mandarin, sounds like "lan shou, xiang gu," which is nonsensical in standard Mandarin but became a viral meme.
+The phrase sounds like "lan shou, xiang gu", which is nonsensical in standard Mandarin but became a viral meme.